 Richard works with nonprofit executive directors and other staff leadership and board chairs and other officers to help them answer these questions:

-- Strategy: what change does their nonprofit want to bring about and why; what programs and program-related activities can best effect that change; and what sources of revenue can best support and sustain these activities and the nonprofit as a whole?
+- Strategy: what change does their nonprofit want to bring about and why; what programs and program-related activities can best effect that change; and what business models and sources of revenue can best support and sustain these activities and the nonprofit as a whole?

 - Organization: what staff with what skills are needed to achieve the nonprofit's goals; how should the staff be structured and organized; what systems and processes are needed to make their work efficient; and what culture and behaviors are most important?